Care Home Mortgages

 Information gathering and advice

-The first process in your social housing mortgage application with Mortgage Lane will be gathering or updating information in relation to the property, or yourself.
+The first process in your right to buy mortgage application with Mortgage Lane will be gathering or updating information in relation to the property, or yourself.
 Once this has been established your expert Mortgage broker will make a product recommendation.

 2